oyvindre/tradfri-hue-workaround/README.md

 ## Authentication against Philips Hue Bridge

 The first time you run the script you need to press the button on the Philips Hue Bridge.
-This is nessecary to autenticate your client-software to send commands to the bridge.
-However, this is just requierd once, since the "token" is saved locally on the client.
+This is necessary to authenticate your client-software to send commands to the bridge.
+However, this is just required once, since the "token" is saved locally on the client.

 The location of this token is `$HOME/.python_hue` and contains the IP of the bridge and your username.